NotAChan/non_deterministic_finite_coders_SYNCS2025/README.md

 # Carbon Saver - Sustainable Transportation Tracker

-A comprehensive iOS application that encourages sustainable transportation by tracking user routes and calculating carbon emissions saved compared to driving a car.
+- A comprehensive iOS application that encourages sustainable transportation by tracking user routes and calculating carbon emissions saved compared to driving a car.
+- You are able to collect the points that are proportional to the carbon emissions saved for each trip.
+- The collected points can be used to plant a real tree or donate to support projects under your name.

 ## Features

 ### 🚶‍♂️ Transportation Tracking
-- **Multiple Transportation Types**: Walking, Cycling, Bus, Train, Metro
+- **Multiple Transportation Types**: Walking, Cycling, Bus, Train, Metro, Driving(Car)
-- **Real-time Location Tracking**: GPS tracking every 5 seconds
+- **Real-time Location Tracking**: Real-time location tracking every 5 seconds
 - **Route Visualization**: Interactive map showing your journey
-- **Distance Calculation**: Accurate distance measurement in kilometers
+- **Distance Calculation**: Accurate distance measurement in kilometers (In the future, we might improve this to be distance measured in meters when it's smaller than 1km - should be a better visualisation to see 50m rather than 0.05km)

 ### 🌱 Carbon Emission Calculation
 - **Smart Calculations**: Compares your transportation choice with car emissions
-- **Real-time Updates**: See carbon saved during your journey
 - **Points System**: Earn points based on carbon emissions saved (1 kg CO2 = 100 points)

 ### 🎁 Redemption System